How We Make Our Parachutes

 192" Standard Parachute Bridle.
 Note two bundles of shroud lines.
 One bundle to

 Analysis of many flights of Fruity Chutes descent rate has verified that the Cd of Fruity Chutes is 1.5 for Elliptical, or 2.2 for Iris Ultra, which is the very close to the theoretical maximum for parachutes.
 You can closely predict your descent speed within 10% or better using Rocksim by setting your Cd to this value.
-See the screen shot below how to properly model a Fruity Chute.
+See the screen shot below for how to properly model a Fruity Chute.

 Remember, this descent speed is for sea level.
 It will go up as elevation increases.